Before you judge me, listen.

 I thought that too, and it hurt me more than accepting my actions with hindsight's 20/20 vision (which took me years to see).

 There are three types of scenarios of cheating on your significant other.
-I'm not encouraging this dicey and potentially diminishing act, but if you have ever cheated on someone, there is a bright side to your kind of shitty decision-making.
+I'm not encouraging this dicey and potentially diminishing act, but if you have ever cheated on someone, there is a bright side to your decision-making.

 The first boyfriend I cheated on (yeah, yeah, yeah, I've done it more than once) was my first legitimate boyfriend.
 He was my best friend, and he made me laugh.